-After you have gone 24 nautical miles (about 27.6 regular miles) away from the baseline, then you have left both the Territorial Sea, and the Contiguous Zone, but the coastal state can still exercise influence on ships passing through this area in a more indirect way.
-All the way out to 200 nautical miles away from the baseline is the Exclusive Economic Zone.
-This massive zone extends state control so far over the horizon of the seas, that despite the world being 71% covered by ocean, only 43% is unclaimed by any nation state.
+After you have gone 24 nautical miles (about 27.6 regular miles) away from the baseline, then you have left both the Territorial Sea, and the Contiguous Zone, but the coastal state can still exercise influence on ships passing through this area more indirectly.
+Out to 200 nautical miles away from the baseline is the Exclusive Economic Zone.
+This massive zone extends state control so far over the horizon of the seas, that despite the world being 71% covered by ocean, only 43% is unclaimed by any nation-state.
 Meaning that while 29% of the earth is made of land (including Antarctica) a further 27% of the surface is claimed, though not inhabited by anyone.

-In order for a state to claim an EEZ around any island or piece of land, it must first have permanent inhabitants.
-So even if they plant a flag on a rock sticking out of the ocean 200 miles away to double their territorial claim, they must have people living on that rock full time in order for it to count as part of their country.
+For a state to claim an EEZ around any island or piece of land, it must first have permanent inhabitants.
+So even if they plant a flag on a rock sticking out of the ocean 200 miles away to double their territorial claim, they must have people living on that rock full time for it to count as part of their country.

-Exclusive Economic Zones, as the name implies, do not mean that a state gets to exert control by enforcing its laws and regulations on any ship within this zone, instead, it only gives them claim to own any and all natural resources within the zone.
+Exclusive Economic Zones, as the name implies, do not mean that a state gets to exert control by enforcing its laws and regulations on any ship within this zone, instead, it only gives them a claim to own all natural resources within the zone.
 So any fish caught within this zone, technically belong to the host nation 200 miles away, similarly any metals found on the ocean floor, or oil found under the ocean floor, also belongs to the host nation.
-That being said, economic activity which takes place aboard a ship, is not a natural resources under their control, and thus cannot be taxed or regulated by such a state in any way.
-In addition, when defining the EEZ the UN says ‘The coastal state cannot prohibit passage or loitering above, on, or under the surface of the sea that is in compliance with the laws and regulations adopted by the coastal State in accordance with the provisions of the UN Convention’.
-This means that while a state may claim to own the resources within an EEZ, it can’t actually control the space itself, and vessels have the right to pass through, or stay for as long as they want while remaining compliant with international law.
+That being said, economic activity which takes place aboard a ship, is not a natural resource under their control, and thus cannot be taxed or regulated by such a state in any way.
+In addition, when defining the EEZ the UN says ‘The coastal state cannot prohibit passage or loitering above, on, or under the surface of the sea that complies with the laws and regulations adopted by the coastal State following the provisions of the UN Convention’.
+This means that while a state may claim to own the resources within an EEZ, it can’t control the space itself, and vessels have the right to pass through or stay for as long as they want while remaining compliant with international law.